 Here are some of the things around your home you should never clean with vinegar.

 Marble is a natural material that is rich in calcium carbonate, a chemical compound that is vulnerable to acids.
 Cleaning marble benchtops with vinegar could cause permanent etching or staining.

 Vinegar is the secret to perfect poached eggs for a reason; it helps to keep it together.
 Using vinegar to clean up eggs will only make things more difficult.

-The acid in vinegar can damage your floors.
+The acid in vinegar can damage floors, leaving them dull.
 Always read the care instructions for your type of floor.

 6. Remove rust spots on certain metals